SantoshGurjar/Book-Review/README.md

 ## Available Scripts

-Before running run `npm install react-icon --save` to get the required react icons.
+Before starting, run `npm install react-icon --save` to get the required react icons.
-In the project directory, you can run:
+In the project directory, then you can start react server:

 ### `npm start`